 Some horse owners choose to introduce a new member to the herd gradually.
 This includes keeping the horse within view, but not within touching distance of the existing herd.
 After they've had a chance to smell and see each other from afar, they can be moved closer together in neighboring paddocks.
-This can be as tricky as putting them together if they decide to strike out at each other, bite or kick through the fence.
-Again, a watchful eye is required to make sure that any scuffles don't result in injury and the time they are exposed to each other can be increased slowly until they are quiet and used to each other.
+This can be as tricky as putting them together if they decide to strike out at each other, bite, or kick through the fence.
+Again, a watchful eye is required to make sure that any scuffles don't result in injury.
+The time they are exposed to each other can be increased slowly until they are quiet and used to each other.

-After everyone gets used to each other, separated by a fence, the horses can be put together.
-Just because the horses were right next to each other and had plenty of time to sniff noses, doesn't mean there won't be any squealing, biting, kicking or galloping around when the new horse is put in with the others.
-But chances are, the initial excitement will wear off a bit quicker and the herd will settle into its new structure.
+After everyone gets used to one another, separated by a fence, the horses can be put together.
+Just because the horses were right next to each other and had plenty of time to sniff noses doesn't mean there won't be any squealing, biting, kicking, or galloping around when the new horse is put in with the others but chances are the initial excitement will wear off a bit quicker and the herd will settle into its new structure.

-You'll know your horse has been fully accepted into the herd when they all graze together and the scuffles haves stopped.
+You'll know your horse has been fully accepted into the herd when they all graze together and the bickering has stopped.
 There's always a small risk of one horse injuring another, even well after the introductions are over.
 The chasing and other excited behaviors should end as the new horse becomes an accepted member of the herd.